 - Cyclone season is November to April.
-See Additional information: Natural disasters, severe weather and climate for more detailed advice.
+See Additional information for more detailed advice.

-- Australia is represented in Fiji by an Acting High Commissioner after the Australian High Commissioner was expelled in 2009.
+- Australia is represented in Fiji by an Acting High Commissioner following the expulsion of the Australian High Commissioner in 2009.
 The Australian High Commission in Suva continues to operate normally.

-- Expatriates and tourists have been the victim of violent crime, particularly in Suva.
-You should maintain a high degree of personal security awareness.
-There have been cases of sexual assaults.
+- Expatriates and tourists have been the victim of violent crimes and sexual assaults.

 - Cases of Dengue fever have been confirmed across Fiji, including Nadi.
 Outbreaks of other endemic mosquito-borne illnesses are common.
 We recommend you take precautions against being bitten by mosquitoes, including using insect repellent, wearing long, light coloured, loose-fitting clothing and ensuring your accommodation is mosquito proof.